abhiraj-ranjan/Iterm/README.md

-# Iterm
+# ZTerm or Zerm
  Iterm, a highly customisable terminal app written in python with qt bindings.